f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _Changelog_<a name="Changelog"></a>

-The URL for the application’s changelog.
+The URL for the application's changelog.
 Optional, since not all applications have one.

 This is converted to (`<changelog>`) in the XML file (_index.xml_).